Layr-Labs/eigenlayer-cli/README.md

 ## Install `eigenlayer` CLI using a binary
-To download a binary for latest release, run:
+To download a binary for the latest release, run:
 ```bash
 curl -sSfL https://raw.githubusercontent.com/layr-labs/eigenlayer-cli/master/scripts/install.sh | sh -s
 ```